What is the Attitude Foundation’s purpose?

 The best way to change attitudes is by improving understanding of people with disability and breaking down three major misunderstandings:

-- Stereotypes about people with disability that they are either inspirational when they do ordinary things (otherwise known as “inspiration porn” arising “low expectations”) or they are objects of pity because they are “suffering” from their disability.
+- Stereotypes about people with disability that they are either inspirational when they do ordinary things (otherwise known as “inspiration porn” arising from “low expectations”) or they are objects of pity because they are “suffering” from their disability.

 - Disability being viewed through a medical model where the disability is the problem and needs to be fixed.
-This is contrasted by the social model where we recognise that people are different and that society needs to be modified to ensure all people can participate.
+This is contrasted with the social model where we recognise that people are different and that society needs to be modified to ensure all people can participate.